 You can apply for a toilet facilities pass to StomaVlaanderen, at a cost of 5 euro.
 You will have to ask the physician in charge of your treatment to complete a certificate and then forward this together with a passport photograph.
 The certificate is included in the appendix to the information brochure you received upon discharge from hospital.

-Upon presentation of your WC pass, catering establishments must give you free access to their toilet facilities, without you having to buy any food and/or drink.
+Upon presentation of your WC pass, catering establishments that are members of Horeca Vlaanderen will give you free access to their toilet facilities, without you having to buy any food and/or drink.